 Thursday, November 20.
-Preached twice here this Day; in the Morning, in the Court-House; in the Afternoon in the open Air, before the Prison, to about 2000.
+Preached twice here this Day; [[viz.]] in the Morning, in the Court-House; in the Afternoon in the open Air, before the Prison, to about 2,000.
 Both Times God was with us.
 In the Morning especially there was one cried out and shrieked most piteously, and would not be comforted.
 After Service, two or three came to me quite weighed down with the Burden of Sin.
-They told me, "God has struck them by Mr. Tennent's Preaching, but "now they were struck much deeper."
-I gave them what Advice Advice I thought proper, and about five left Salem.
-O that the Prince of Peace would come and take Possession of the Inhabitants Hearts!
-73 Newcastle, 13 Miles From Salem, and Whiteclay ¢ Creek, in Pennsylvania.
+They told me, "God has struck them by Mr. Tennent's Preaching, but now they were struck much deeper."
+I gave them[[, I trust,]] what [[proper]] Advice I thought proper, and about five left Salem.
+O that the Prince of Peace would [[may]] come and take Possession of the Inhabitants Hearts!

-by, I did not stop, only pull'd off my Hat.
+Newcastle, 13 Miles From Salem, and Whiteclay Creek, in Pennsylvania.

+Friday, November 21.
+Got hither with some little Difficulty about Midnight.
+Preached in the Morning in the Court-House.
+Observed some few affected, and some few scoffing.
+Met Mr. Charles Tennent. [[and]] Went with him to Whiteclay Creek.
+As we passed along, Mr. A-n, the Presbyterian Minister who opposed me last Spring at Fork's Mannor, gave us the Meeting.
+Thinking he intended to go by, I did not stop, only pull'd off my Hat.
 He turning about said, What, will you not shake Hands?
 I gave him my Hand.
 He then asked me, To have a Conference, as he desired when last at Fork's Mannor.
-I told him, "Since "he had begun by sending the Queries in Public, I was re-"solved to decline all private Conversation."
+I told him, "Since he had begun by sending the Queries in

+Public, I was resolved to decline all private Conversation."
 This, as I found afterwards, highly offended him.
 Two or three more of his Associates were at Whiteclay Creek: And God was pleased to appear for me in an extraordinary Manner.
-There were many Thousands waiting to hear the Word.
+There were [[where]] many Thousands [[were]] waiting to hear the Word.
 I have not seen a more lovely Sight.
 I sang the xxiii.
 Psalm, and these Words gave my Soul unspeakable Comfort.

-In Presence of my spiteful Foes, ¢ He does my Table spread.
+In Presence of my spiteful Foes, He does my Table spread.

 The Lord Jesus assisted me in Preaching.
-The Melting soon begun, and the Power increased more and more till the greatest Part of the Congregation was exceedingly moved.
+The [[A gracious]] Melting soon begun, and the Power [[gradually]] increased more and more till the greatest Part of the Congregation was exceedingly moved.
 Several cried out in different Parts, and others were to be seen wringing their Hands, and weeping bitterly.
 The Stir was ten Times greater than when I was here last.
 After Sermon I went about three Miles, and lay at Mr. Charles Tennent's House, who has lately married a young Lady whom God was pleased to awaken by my Ministry.
 Here I had sweet Conversation with Mr. Blair, and Mr. Craighead, but being taken very ill, I was obliged to retire to Rest.
 Blessed be God, there is a Time coming, when all these Interruptions shall be done away.

-L

-O! may

-74

-O! may I worthy prove to see¢ Thy Saints in full Prosperity, ¢ That I the joyful Choir may join, ¢ And count thy People's Triumphs mine.
+O! may I worthy prove to see Thy Saints in full Prosperity, That I the joyful Choir may join, And count thy People's Triumphs mine.

-FORK's MANNOR.